Technopolis Moscow: History

 In February 2015, Technopolis Expo Center with a total area over 5,000 m2 was opened.
 The Center became the venue for innovative and specialized expositions in the field of art-engineering and art-science.

 On June 19, 2015, Prototyping Center of National Research University — Higher School of Economics launched a new project “Makers Club” in HackSPACE in Technopolis Moscow.

 In July 2015, unmanned aircraft assembly and training center was opened in Technopolis Moscow.

 On September 25, 2015, the Russian stage of the International Engineering-Technical Challenge Formula Student was held in Technopolis Moscow.
 The Challenge was visited by the Mayor of Moscow Sergey Sobyanin.

 At the beginning of December 2015, Technopolis was visited by the Minister of Education and Science of the Russian Federation Dmitry Livanov; he opened the National Exposition-Forum VuzPromExpo 2015.

 In December 2015, All-Russian Summit “Open Data” with the participation of the Russian Minister for Open Government Mikhail Abyzov was conducted at Technopolis Moscow.

 In the middle of December 2015, Technopolis Moscow was visited by the Mayor of Moscow Sergey Sobyanin.

 On December 11, 2015, a new production facility of a global developer and producer of photonic integrated circuits for telecommunication equipment NeoPhotonics was opened in Technopolis.
-The company was started by the Deputy Chairman of the Russian Government Arkady Dvorkovich and the Chairman of the Board of RUSNANO LTD Management Company Anatoly Chubais.
+The company was started by the Deputy Chairman of the Russian Government Arkady Dvorkovich and the chairman of the Board of RUSNANO LTD Management Company Anatoly Chubais.

 On May 25, 2016, Igor Ishchenko, Director General of Technopolis Moscow and Jean Louis Stasi, the President of Schneider Electric signed the agreement “On cooperation and organization of interaction of the parties for innovative development of the infrastructure of Technopolis Moscow”.
 Sergey Sobyanin attended the signing ceremony.

 In May 2016, Engineering Center of Global Concern ABB was opened in Technopolis Moscow.
 The grand opening was visited by Natalya Sergunina, Deputy Mayor of Moscow in the Moscow City Government for Economic Policy and Property and Land Relations.

+On 2025-10-05, a building of Technopolis Moscow caught fire.
+It is reported the building was used (in part) for building drones used in the Kremlin/Russia war on Ukraine.